 Please note: You have six (6) years to complete a Certificate.
 The catalog from which you start your Certificate program contains the requirements you must fulfill for the completion of your Certificate.
 See each section for the Certificate requirements.

 Students generally complete our Certificate Programs in 1 to 2 years.
 However, you are free to complete the requirements at your own pace and credits do not expire for a full six years, from the start date of your first Certificate class.
 Certificate requirements are based on the program of courses stated in the catalog from which you started.
 You can accelerate your Certificate program through Summer Intensives.

 Yes, Summer Intensives allow you to take multiple required Certificate classes in a condensed period of time.
-Summer Intensive programs are offered in Floral Design, Landscape Design, Gardening, Botanical Art and Illustration, and Horticultural Therapy.
+Summer Intensive programs are offered in Floral Design, Landscape Design, and Gardening.

 Can I enroll for more than one NYBG Certificate at a time?